Tobbelure/TODO-List/README.md

 # When a task is done, and the checkbox is checked, there will come a line across the task which marks it as done
 # Users also have the ability to hit enter instead of clicking the "legg til" button to add a task to the list
 # The max length of number of characters in 1 task is 20
+# A delete all button to remove all the tasks in 1 click